 Our CSF and shipping cardboard boxes are made from the highest post-consumer recycled content available to us, and all virgin fibers in the boxes are 100% Sustainable Forestry Initiative Certified by our supplier and by their supplier.
 According to our supplier, the fibers in cardboard can only be recycled seven times.
 So although they include as much recycled fiber in their cardboard as possible, additional virgin fiber inputs are needed.

-Box and Paper Disposal: Our cardboard boxes and paper are recyclable amongst your paper recycling.
-We also have a number of suggested ways to repurpose our boxes below, including composting, “upcycling,” and more (spoiler, they’re fun)!
+Box and Paper Disposal: Our cardboard boxes and paper are recyclable with your paper recycling.
+We also have a number of suggested ways to repurpose our boxes below, including composting, “upcycling,” and more.
+Spoiler, they’re fun!